Ex-Samsung comms chief Andrew Bowins lands job at KPMG

 Samsung appointed Brenna Eller to lead its communications in North America on an interim basis as it searches for a permanent replacement for Bowins.

 Bowins joined Samsung from MasterCard in 2015, initially as head of corporate communications for subsidiary Samsung Electronics America.
-Before working at MasterCard, where his tenure overlapped with that of Montiero, he held senior communications roles at Nokia and Dell, as well as several agencies.
+Before working at MasterCard, where he reported to Monteiro, he held senior communications roles at Nokia and Dell, as well as several agencies.

 Mark Walters, former director of communications, departed KPMG late last year to join Dentons, one of the world’s largest law firms, at the start of the year.
 He previously worked at FTI Consulting as SVP and director of corporate communications in the strategic communications practice.

-Note: This story was updated on January 5 with additional information.